Many retired Canadians are staying at home this year, but some have figured out how to make the trip work for them

 The hiking group activities have been modified to ensure fewer people are on each hike.

-With 100 to 200 visitors each day at the airbase museum, Johnsen will not volunteer as a tour guide to help reduce the chances of contacting COVID-19.
+With 100 to 200 visitors each day at the airbase museum, Johnsen will not volunteer as a tour guide to help reduce the chances of contracting COVID-19.

 What will be different is the active socializing between friends in his community who often invite him to join their family for Thanksgiving, Christmas and other occasions.
 Instead, he plans to stay in small cohort groups, just as he does in Canada, to limit the likelihood of contracting the virus.